 I don’t know what’s taken me so long to make a crochet buffalo check blanket (also known as black and white checked gingham.)
-But when I saw some Bernat Softee Chunky in two shades of grey, with a black and a white just sitting so nicely on the shelf at JoAnn’s, I seized the opportunity!
+But when I saw some Bernat Softee Chunky in two shades of gray, with a black and a white just sitting so nicely on the shelf at JoAnn’s, I seized the opportunity!

 I experimented with stitches and decided that with the bulky weight of the yarn, a half double crochet (HDC) would be the best stitch to use.
 I’m working in the back loop to give it a ridged effect.
 It hides the yarn being carried through fairly well, but the bits I can see poke through give the blanket a speckled look.